 In accordance with regulations in Switzerland, the Company sponsors a Switzerland pension plan covering active employees whose minimum benefits are guaranteed.
-During fiscal 2012, the Company announced the intention to reduce its Switzerland workforce by approximately 41 employees, which triggered a curtailment of the Switzerland pension plan under ASC No. 715, Topic 30, Compensation - Retirement Benefits, Defined Benefit Plans ("ASC 715.30").
-As a result, the Company recognized a pretax curtailment and settlement gain of \$1.7 million during the first quarter of fiscal 2012.
-In addition, during fiscal 2011, the Company reduced its Switzerland workforce by approximately 50 employees, which triggered a curtailment of the Switzerland pension plan under ASC 715.30.
-As a result, during fiscal 2011, the Company recognized a pretax curtailment and settlement gain of approximately \$1.8 million.
+During fiscal 2012, the Company announced the intention to reduce its Switzerland workforce by approximately 41 employees, which triggered a further curtailment of the Switzerland pension plan under ASC No. 715, Topic 30, Compensation - Retirement Benefits, Defined Benefit Plans.
+As a result, the Company recognized a pretax curtailment and settlement gain of \$1.7 million and \$2.1 million in fiscal 2012 and 2013, respectively.